DIY No-Sew Party Tablecloths and Runners

 Are you ready to give this a try?
 Here’s what you’ll need to begin.

-Cut fabric to fit your tabletop or runner
+1 Cut fabric to fit your tabletop, runner, or placemat.

 If you have an event coming up and you are looking for an instant way elevate to your party decor, give this project a try.
 It really is easy and (visually) rewarding!

 I hope you enjoy this easy DIY project idea!